-sequence associated with a section of track (e.g. a Gap Fraction peak, etc.) button.
+The portion of a single sequence associated with a section of track (e.g. a Gap Fraction peak, etc.) Drag the mouse across the open track while holding down the left mouse button.
 One or more tracks Click on a track to select it.
-To add additional tracks to the selection, use Ctrl/ Cmd+click or Shift+click .
+To add additional tracks to the selection, use Ctrl/ Cmd+click or Shift+click.
 One or more features and corresponding sequence Click on a feature to select it.
 To add additional features to the selection, use Ctrl/Cmd+click .
-The portion of a single sequence associated with a selected feature To expand a selection consisting of one or more features to a selection containing just the sequence corresponding to the feature(s), either: • Choose Edit > Select Subsequence or use the context (right-click) option of the same name. • Double-click on the feature under that sequence.
-The portion of all aligned sequences associated with a feature To expand a selection consisting of one or more features or subsequence within a single sequence, to the corresponding subsequences across all aligned sequences or subsequences, either: • Choose Edit > Select Subsequences Across Alignment. • Triple-click on the feature under any of the sequences in the alignment.
+The portion of a single sequence associated with a selected feature To expand a selection consisting of one or more features to a selection containing just the sequence corresponding to the feature(s), do any of the following: Choose Edit > Select Subsequence.
+Click on the feature to select it, then right-click and choose Select Subsequence.
+Double-click on the feature under that sequence.
+In the Details panel, click on the Action Select Subsequence.
+The portion of all aligned sequences associated with a feature To expand a selection consisting of one or more features or subsequence within a single sequence, to the corresponding subsequences across all aligned sequences or subsequences, either: Choose Edit > Select Subsequences Across Alignment.
+Triple-click on the feature under any of the sequences in the alignment.
 Additional continuous items, when the first endpoint has been selected Use Ctrl/Cmd+Shift and click on the other endpoint.
 The current selection, but expanded to encompass additional bases You can extend the length of an existing selection by Shift+clicking on the new endpoint.
 The selection will expand to use the chosen base as the new endpoint.
 If there are multiple selected ranges, the one closed to the chosen base will be expanded.
+One or more items in the Tree view In the Tree view , to select one sequence, click on it.
+To select multiple sequences, use Ctrl/Cmd+click .
+To select all sequences in a branch, click the vertical bar for that branch.
+To select all sequences, click any horizontal bar in the tree.